-Sarah Gilberg, Developer, has worked with HBN since 2006, beginning as Administrative Assistant and later as Accounting Associate before taking on her current position.
-She works on Portico, the Chemical Hazard Data Commons, Pharos, and the HBN website, as well as social media and other technology and communications needs for HBN.
+Sarah Gilberg, Developer, has worked with HBN since 2006.
+She is currently the lead developer for Pharos, HomeFree, and the HBN website.
 Sarah holds a BA in biology from Carleton College and an MBA from George Washington University.

 Chief Operating Officer

 Bruce Green, Chief Operating Officer, has 33 years experience in business operations, change management, and software development.
 Bruce will advance HBN's organizational systems and lead our technology and data platforms into their next chapter.
 Prior to joining HBN, Bruce was COO of Navitaire (within Accenture LLP), an airline SaaS business he helped grow into a global industry leader.
 There, he led day-to-day business operations, helped increase product quality, and drove customer satisfaction to over 95 percent of target.
 He also led the 20-month, $830M carve out sale of the Navitaire business from Accenture into Amadeus.
 Bruce holds a BS in Computer Science from the University of North Dakota.